redmond-penguin/musicplayer/README.md

 * mpg123 for mp3 support (optional)
 * ogg123 for ogg and flac support (optional)
 * vlc for wma support (optional)
-* [tinytag](https://github.com/devsnd/tinytag) for displaying song title/artist/album instead of just file path (optional)
+* [tinytag](https://github.com/devsnd/tinytag) for displaying song title/artist/album instead of just file path (optional).
+Also included as a submodule, clone with "git clone --recurse-submodules" to get it.

 ## Usage
     usage: musicplayer.py [-h] [--noshuffle] [--repeat] [path [path ...]]